keboola/connection-docs/storage/tables/data-types/index.md

     SELECT
         CAST(ntt."id" AS VARCHAR(64)) AS "id",
         CAST(ntt."id_profile" AS INTEGER) AS "id_profile",
-        CAST(ntt."date" AS DATETIME) AS "date",
+        CAST(ntt."date" AS TIMESTAMP_NTZ) AS "date",
         CAST(ntt."amount" AS INTEGER) AS "amount"
     FROM "non_typed_table" AS ntt;
 ```

 Run the transformation and wait until it finishes.

+Note when creating a new table, the link from the transformation works even after refreshing the page.
+Or you can go to the storage and find the table there.

-Go to the storage and check the `typed_table` schema, what should look like this:
+The newly created table `typed_table` schema should look like this:

 {: .image-popup}
 ![Typed table schema](/storage/tables/data-types/typed-table-schema.png)